symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

    Use the **copy** button to the right of the key (do not try to select and copy the key's text directly as it is too long and it is truncated).

-Now that you know where do you want your XYMs transferred, you can start the Opt-in process:
+Now that you know where do you want your XYM transferred, you can start the Opt-in process:

 4. **Download and install** the `NEM Wallet <https://nemplatform.com/wallets/#desktop>`__ for your platform, if you don't already have it.